John Auchmoutie: Career

 He was groom of the bed chamber and master and keeper of the royal wardrobe in Scotland.
 His sister, Elizabeth Auchmoutie, was one of the nurses of Princess Elizabeth at Linlithgow Palace.
 He inherited Scoughall after the death of his brother Robert Auchmoutie.
 His mother, Margaret Gib, was buried at Auldhame Kirk in October 1637.

 In July 1600 he and other young men of the royal household including Robert Ker, John Ramsay, John Murray and George Murray were bought green outfits for hunting.

 Scoughall is near North Berwick.
 The surname was sometimes spelled "Auchmowtie" or Auchmowty" or "Acmooty".

 After the Union of Crowns, Auchmoutie had a patent for dye materials.
 He came to Royston, where King James had a residence, in October 1606.
 In 1608, he received a gift of £1,200 from King James, paid from confiscations of recusant's lands.
 John and Alexander Auchmoutie were naturalized as denizens of England on 24 July 1610 and granted properties in Ireland.

+The satirist Anthony Weldon listed Auchmoutie as a Scottish courtier who deservedly received rewards from King James, among "private gentlemen; as Gideon Murray, John Achmoty, James Baily, John Gib, and Barnard Lindley, got some pretty estate, not worth either the naming or enjoying; old servants should get some moderate estate to leave to posterity".